wqld/dnstop/README.md

 just build-image
 ```

-You can specify the target architecture as follows.
-(The default is aarch64).
+You can specify the target architecture as follows. (default: aarch64).

 ```bash
 just build-image --arch x86_64